 Are there other ways to take advantage of my home equity?

-Cash-out refinance - this option allows you to refinance your current mortgage (often at a lower interest rate), and you can turn your home equity into cash.
+This option allows you to refinance your current mortgage (often at a lower interest rate), and you can turn your home equity into cash.
 It’s another common approach for homeowners who are looking to spend a significant dollar amount on a long-term purchase, like a home renovation or down payment on a second home.
 A cash-out refinance works by writing your existing mortgage into a new mortgage at a higher amount (depending on available equity).
 This allows you to receive the difference between the two loans in cash.

-Reverse mortgage - this option is reserved for homeowners who are 62 years and older.
+This option is reserved for homeowners who are 62 years and older.
 It allows them to access tax-free cash in a lump sum, via monthly payouts, or even as a line of credit.
 A reverse mortgage is a great way for retirees to use their home equity to preserve their wealth.

 If you’re looking for a relatively easy way to access cash, it’s time to consider your home equity and the many ways of accessing it.
 A great way to get started is by calling the salary-based mortgage consultants at American Financing.
 You can learn about options that make sense for your financial goals.